Saskatchewan premier Brad Wall shuffled his cabinet Aug. 30 after five ministers stepped down to run to replace him.

 Other re-assigned ministers are: deputy premier Don Morgan, who moves from education to justice; Bronwyn Eyre, from advanced education to education; and, Dustin Duncan from energy to environment.

 Nancy Heppner returns to cabinet in the energy portfolio.

 First-time ministers are Paul Merriman at social services, Steven Bonk in economy, Larry Doke at government relations and First Nations, and Gene Makowsky at parks, culture and sport.

-Other appointments include naming Greg Brkich as government house leader and Warren Kaeding as legislative secretary to the SaskTel minister Hargrave, with responsibility for cellular and internet coverage.
+Other appointments made today include naming Greg Brkich as government house leader and Warren Kaeding as legislative secretary to the SaskTel minister Hargrave with responsibility for cellular and internet coverage.
 Kaeding is already a secretary to Stewart for irrigation expansion.